GuilhemN/threshold-ml-dsa/README.md

 ### Network Benchmarks (LAN/WAN)

 Use the go-libp2p chat example for distributed experiments.
-We provide two files `chat.go` and `thchat.go`.
+We provide two files `chat.go` and `thchat.go`: both only work for ML-DSA-44.

 #### Chat.go